tmtsoftware/esw/docs/src/main/sequencer/scripts/script-styles.md

 # Sequencer Script Styles

 Scripts can be written in two styles: handler-oriented or state machine-oriented.
-The choice is determined by how the developer thinks about how a Sequencer should work.
+The choice is determined by how the developer wants their Sequencer to work.

 ### Handler-Oriented Scripts

 A handler-oriented script is specified with command-handlers at the top level scope of the script.
-There is a command-handler associated with every possibly Setup or Observe that a received Sequence can contain.
+There is a command-handler associated with every possible Setup or Observe that a received Sequence can contain.
 The developer can use mutable variables in the script to keep track of the state of the Sequencer script.

 A handler-oriented script must be started using the `script` keyword indicating a scope.
 The following brief